© 2014 Tosside Community Link. All rights reserved. Moral rights asserted.

 For more details click below or to discuss your particular requirements in detail, contact Ann Groves on 01729-840272.

 Rural crime has become a significant problem in the area.
 Thefts have involved livestock, Land Rovers (incl. doors / panels), tractors, trailers, quad bikes, ride-on mowers, machine tools, hand tools & diesel.
-Most thefts seem to occur during the early hours, particularly on Friday and Sunday nights.
-Report suspicious behaviour to Police on 101.
+Most thefts seem to occur during the early hours, particularly over the weekend.
+Report any suspicious behaviour to Police on 101.

 A Wedding Fayre is to be held at Tosside Community Hall on Saturday 25 and Sunday 26 October 2014 (10 AM - 4 PM both days).